-One more tangible way that companies can demonstrate inclusion is by maintaining a workplace that provides reasonable access to applicants and employees with disabilities.
-These questions can help you determine whether your organization is making the right decisions and accommodations for individuals with disabilities.
+Building a workplace that provides reasonable access to applicants and employees with disabilities involves multiple initiatives, some of which go more frequently overlooked than others.
+Read on to discover four questions that can help you determine whether your organization is making the right decisions and accommodations in this crucial area of diversity and inclusion.

 All federal agencies and institutions that receive federal funding are required to be Section 508-compliant (Rehabilitation Act of 1973) with regards to accessibility of websites for individuals with disabilities.
 Some states and countries also require websites to be accessible.
 Many companies are voluntarily choosing to be 508-compliant in order to break down barriers and allow all Internet users the ability to navigate through their websites, as well as to conduct business and apply for jobs online.

-For federal contractors and subcontractors required to abide by Section 508 of the Rehabilitation Act, a prominent notice must be placed on the company’s website giving instructions on how an applicant needing an accommodation in order to apply for a job can contact someone at the organization.
-The company can list either a phone number or an email address as a method to contact someone.
+Federal contractors and subcontractors required to abide by Section 508 of the Rehabilitation Act have specific obligations related to accommodations.
+A prominent notice must be placed on the company’s website explaining the process for individuals to request an accommodation in order to apply for a job opening.

 As a best practice, those receiving calls and/or emails should be properly trained on etiquette for communicating with individuals with disabilities, and the accommodation, no matter its form, should be tracked for purposes of providing information upon request to federal agencies in case of an audit or complaint investigation.
 Responses to requests for accommodations should also be completed in a timely manner.

 It is essential that more than one person is trained to handle these requests to cover leave, periods of high demand or departures from the business.
 Similarly, we would advise organizations to have a dedicated email for accommodation requests monitored by more than one employee.
 A useful list of additional section 503-related best practices is available on the OFCCP website.